 One success story can be found in the state of Indiana.
-Since its inception in 2009, Indiana’s Tax Credit Scholarship program has already provided more than $45 million dollars to over 35,000 students in more than 300 private schools statewide.
-For people who already make charitable contributions to an Indiana K-12 private school, routing those donations through a SGO could save big money at tax time.
+In its first ten years since its inception in 2009, Indiana’s Scholarship Tax Credit program had provided more than $45 million dollars to over 35,000 students in more than 300 private schools statewide.
+For people who already make charitable contributions to an Indiana K-12 private school, routing those donations through an SGO could save big money at tax time.

-To participate, donors make contributions to a SGO which allocates the money among their affiliate schools, who deliver the funds to students as scholarships.
-To be eligible for program scholarship money, students must be a member of a household with an income below 200% of the amount necessary to qualify for the reduced lunch program.
+To participate, donors make contributions to an SGO which allocates the money among their affiliate schools, which deliver the funds to students as scholarships.
+To be eligible for program scholarship money, students must be a member of a household with an income below 300% of the amount necessary to qualify for the reduced lunch program.
 Decisions regarding scholarship distributions are made at the school level, and while donors may not earmark their contributions for a specific student, they can direct their dollars to a specific school.

 The SGO will provide reporting information back to donors, verifying eligibility for the tax credit.
-There is no minimum nor maximum donation amount to participate.
+There is no minimum or maximum donation amount to participate.

 Without SGO: Henry gives $10,000 to his local parish school and gets a 25% deduction on his federal tax return.
 The school gets $10,000, and Henry’s net contribution after his tax deduction is $7,500.

-Currently, there are six SGOs in the state of Indiana.
-More information about the organizations and the specific schools supported by each SGO is available at the Indiana Department of Education website: http://www.doe.in.gov/choice/school-scholarships.
+Currently, there are seven Certified SGOs in the state of Indiana.
+More information about the organizations and the specific schools supported by each SGO is available at the Indiana Department of Education website: DOE: Indiana Choice Scholarship Program.
 Additionally, the site lists a running total of remaining tax credits for the fiscal year, and many of the participating school organizations also provide information and forms via links to these pages.

-Disclosure: The opinions expressed herein are those of SYM Financial Corporation LLC (“SYM”) and are subject to change without notice.
-The above scenario is for illustrative purposes only and should not be assumed that the same or similar result with occur for all donations made via Scholarship Granting Organizations.
+Disclosure: The opinions expressed herein are those of SYM Financial Corporation (“SYM”) and are subject to change without notice.
 This material is not financial advice or an offer to sell any product.
 SYM reserves the right to modify its current investment strategies and techniques based on changing market dynamics or client needs.
-This is not a recommendation to buy or sell a particular security.
+This blog is for informational purposes only and does not constitute investment, legal or tax advice and should not be used as a substitute for the advice of a professional legal or tax advisor.
+Information was obtained from third party sources which we believe to be reliable but are not guaranteed as to their accuracy or completeness.
 SYM is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
-More information about SYM including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request.
+More information about SYM including our investment strategies, fees, and objectives can be found in our ADV Part 2, which is available upon request.